 In the text below find out detailed explanation of each way of transfer from the airport so you can plan and choose the best options for you.

-The train departs frequently from both Fiumicino Airport and Termini (every 15 minutes in peak times and every 30 minutes).
-The journey takes exactly 32 minutes and the adult train ticket is €14 one-way (book your train tickets here!).
+The train departs frequently from both Fiumicino Airport and Termini (every 15 minutes in peak times and every 30 minutes the rest of the day).
+The journey takes exactly 32 minutes and the adult train ticket is €14 one-way.
+Book Leonardo Express tickets in a just few steps!

 Another kind of transfer from Fiumicino Airport to Rome is the regional